Download the Hudson Bay Bread Recipe card here (PDF).

 Press into cake pan or large sheet pan about 1/4 to 1/2 inch thick.
 Bake at 325 degrees for about 20 minutes.
 Do not overcook, as it will get crispy and brittle.
 Take out of oven and use spatula to press down (keeps it from crumbling).
 Cut into exactly 3 1/2 inch squares.
 Package in plastic bags with as many as there are crew members (one each for lunch).
 If you measured correctly, they should just fit into 1/2 gallon paper milk cartons.
 They will be protected, easy to pack, and easy to find when you want to grab a quick lunch.
 Slather with massive quantities of peanut butter and jelly, and wash it down with some Red-Eye, and you will know you ate lunch!

-Note: The above is a very slightly embellished version of the Canoe Base recipe, as provided by Craig Pendergraft and Dave Greenlee.
-Below Chuck Rose offers some variations that seem quite workable:
+The above is a very slightly embellished version of the Canoe Base recipe, as provided by Craig Pendergraft and Dave Greenlee.
+Below Chuck Rose offers some other variations.

 Cream all ingredients except oats/nuts.
 Then add oats/nuts and mix well.
 Spread into 2 greased cookie sheets about 1/2 inch thich Bake at 360 degrees for about 8 minutes.
 The mixture puffs up while baking.
 Roll it down with a rolling pin and bake again until golden brown (about 8 more minutes).
 Roll down again or it will crumble.
 Don't overbake.
 Cut while warm, leave in pans to cool.
 I prefer the vanilla version.